alemonteiro/brackets-sql-connector/README.md

 * Multiple connections at once (but only one active for all editor)
 * Status Bar Menu For Connect/Disconnect and change Active Editor Connection
 * Store server settings in the brackets system preference file, not the root folder of your projects, so no worry about uploading your credentials to your git repo.
+* Connections are not per project.
+They are even maintained connected on project switch.

 ## Getting Started ##